Electronics Engineering Technology

 - Employers will be satisfied with the performance and education of graduates and will be willing to employ future graduates.

-- Graduates will be able to accept increasing levels of responsibility by learning new skills and adapting to changing technology in the workplace.
+- Graduates will be able to accept increasing levels of responsibility by using critical thinking skills and adapting to changing technology in the workplace.

-- Those graduates choosing to continue their education in a four-year engineering technology program will have the skills to perform satisfactorily in such programs.
+- Those graduates choosing to continue their education in a four-year engineering technology program will have the technical, communication, and team working skills to perform satisfactorily in such programs.

 Student Outcomes

-- an ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results
+- an ability to conduct standard tests, measurements, and experiments and to ethically analyze and interpret the results;

-- an ability to function effectively as a member of a technical team
+- an ability to function and grow effectively as a member of a technical team delivering timely and quality contributions to the team goal.

-- ELN a: the application of circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems
+- the application of circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems; and

-- ELN b: the application of natural sciences and mathematics at or above the level of algebra and trigonometry to the building, testing, operation, and maintenance of electrical/electronic systems
+- the application of natural sciences and mathematics at or above the level of algebra and trigonometry to the building, testing, operation, and maintenance of electrical/electronic systems.

 Why Choose Central Piedmont

-The electronics engineering technology program is accredited by the Engineering Technology Accreditation Commission of ABET (abet.org).
+The Associate of Applied Science in Electronics Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, under the General Criteria and the Program Criteria for Electrical/Electronics(s) Engineering Technology and Similarly Named Programs.
 Our learning environments are home to the industry's latest equipment and software, as well as quality instructors who bring real-world experience into the classroom.
 This powerful combination of traditional teaching and hands-on learning prepares our students for employment in today's 21st century workforce.

 Real World Education